Skip to main content

 Eru (Okok)

-A traditional dish from Southwest Cameroon featuring finely shredded eru leaves cooked with waterleaf or spinach, palm oil, and various proteins including smoked fish, beef, and crayfish.
-This hearty, comforting dish is eaten with garri, fufu, or water yams.
+A Southwest Cameroon staple of finely shredded eru leaves simmered with waterleaf or spinach, palm oil, and proteins such as smoked fish, beef, and crayfish.
+It is filling, homely food, usually eaten with garri, fufu, or water yams.

 Achu Soup (Yellow Soup)